SSI BENEFITS – WHAT YOU NEED TO KNOW

 The SSA will need information about your income and your resources.
 Likewise, they will also need to know about your living arrangements and your bank accounts.
 You should keep a copy of the savings or checking account statements you get from your bank.

 Additionally, do not forget to tell the SSA about any changes in your income or living arrangements.
 For example, let’s say your spouse gets a new job and makes more money.
 That is a perfect example of something you should report to the SSA.
 You should report a change as soon as it happens.
-Read here, if you need student loan debt forgiveness because you are on SSI benefits.
+You can receive student loan debt forgiveness if you receive SSI benefits.

 DO NOT GIVE FALSE INFORMATION TO THE SSA